-With the help of these apps, you’ll not only be able to collaborate better, but you’ll make more effective money management decisions – like agreeing on a cost-effective vacation or deferring the purchase of a new car – based on more financial transparency.
+With the help of these apps, you’ll not only collaborate better, but you’ll make more effective money management decisions such as the most cost-effective vacation or deferring the purchase of a new car based on financial transparency.

-2 Stash offers access to investment and banking accounts under each subscription plan.
+Stash offers access to investment and banking accounts under each subscription plan.
 Each type of account is subject to different regulations and limitations.
-See the Advisory Agreement and the Deposit Account Agreement for more information.
+See the Advisory Agreement and the Deposit Account Agreement for more information

 1 Money moved into a Goal must be moved back to the bank account available balance to be used and does not earn interest.